medic/cht-docs/content/en/apps/guides/hosting/self-hosting.md

 ### Visit your project

-If you're running this on your local machine, then open a browser to https://localhost.
+If you're running this on your local machine, then open a browser to [https://localhost](https://localhost).
 Otherwise open a browser to the public IP of the host if it's running remotely.

 You will have to click to through the SSL Security warning.
-Click Advanced -> Continue to site.
+Click "Advanced" -> "Continue to site".

 ### Clean up and re-install